10th Guards Army: Notable battles

 From October 1944, the 10th Guards Army was one of the Soviet formations committed to besieging German Army Group Kurland in the Courland Peninsula.
 This was a lengthy operation that continued until the Germans in Courland surrendered on May 12, 1945.

+Disbanment

 At the end of the war in Europe, the 10th Guards Army consisted of the 7th, 15th, and 19th Guards Rifle Corps.
 The army was disbanded on 30 March 1948 by being renamed 4th Guards Rifle Corps.